-- Aren’t already in a workplace pension scheme that meets certain conditions (called a ‘qualifying scheme’);
+- aren’t already in a workplace pension scheme that meets certain conditions (called a ‘qualifying scheme’);

-- Are at least 22 years old;
+- are at least 22 years old;

-- Are below State Pension Age;
+- are below State Pension Age;

-- Earn more than £10,000* a year; and
+- earn more than £10,000 in tax year 2020/21; and

-- Work or ordinarily work in the UK.
+- work or ordinarily work in the UK.

-If you don’t qualify for auto enrolment or enrolment through opting in, you can still tell your employer you want to join the scheme, but they don’t have to pay towards your pension.
+If you don’t qualify for auto-enrolment or enrolment through opting in, you can still tell your employer you want to join the scheme, but they don’t have to pay towards your pension.